bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schlapp.md

 7. Conducted research that reduced the complexity of certain iterative equations, aiding with the development of fast-computing algorithms.
 8. Developed a new approach to mathematical optimization by unifying the principles of calculus and linear algebra.

 Born 18 July 1899, Edinburgh, Scotland.
-Died 31 May1991, Ashford, Kent, England.
+Died 31 May 1991, Ashford, Kent, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Schlapp/)